OdatNurd/luddatumbazo/README.md

 The following things were planned inclusions in the project but the MVP that we ended with at the end of Devember did not include them.
-Future development will bring these changes in, though that will happen outside of this repository, since it freezes at the end of Devember.
+Future development will bring these changes in, or possibly already did and I just forgot to update this README file.

 - [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) for object storage
 - [@axel669/asuid](https://asuid.axel669.net/) for generating random, (almost) sortable ID's